DTT2411/DTSurveyAnalytics/README.md

 - I decided that analysis and reporting output would be displayed on the terminal, rather than exporting these to external files.

 ### Debugging & Troubleshooting
+- **CI Python Linter** was used throughout the development process to ensure code adhered to PEP8 rules: https://pep8ci.herokuapp.com/
 - **Python Tutor** was used to visualise execution of code during development and debugging, particularly in more logic-dense areas of code.
 Link to Python Tutor: https://pythontutor.com/cp/composingprograms.html#mode=edit

 ### Content